kaygu/hangman/README.md

 ## Becode Project 01

 Hangman is a game where you must find a word by suggesting letters within a certain number of guesses.
 If you don't find it, you get hanged.
+For more informations about this very complex game, visit the [wikipedia page](https://en.wikipedia.org/wiki/Hangman_(game)).

-This project is the very first asignement received BeCode.
+This project is the very first asignement received by BeCode.
 Its purpose is to apply the python basics we learned in the first days of our training.

 ## Minimum Requirments